Want to write and travel at the same time? Discover how to become a travel writer and get paid to see the world.

-The competition to become a travel writer is fierce.
-The work can be hard, and sometimes the money isn’t great.
+Under normal circumstances, the competition to become a successful travel writer is fierce.
+The work can be hard, and sometimes the money isn’t great unless you apply yourself.

 Should You Consider Becoming A Travel Writer?

-If you love to travel, seek adventures and enjoy writing, travel writing could be an ideal choice.
+If you love to travel, seek adventures and enjoy working as a freelance writer, travel writing could be an ideal choice.